-Fig. 6.
+Fig. 7.
 CUSUM charts of various indices.
-Vertical line corresponds to the phase change in PDO in ~1976 (dashed blue), NH temperature in ~1985 (dotted black) and AO in ~1988 (dash-dot red).
-The horizontal line denotes y-axis zero.
+Vertical line corresponds to the phase change in PDO in ~1976 (dashed), NH temperature in ~1985 (dotted)

-4. Conclusion
+Conclusion 4.

 Against the background of global warming, this study attempts to find out if there has been any change in the East Asian winter atmospheric circulation in the last several decades by examining the trends of the characteristics of its eight components and their correlations.
 Trends are noted in the characteristics of all the components studied except the strength of the subtropical jet aloft, indicating an apparent change in the atmospheric circulation pattern.
 With the exception of the intensifying Aleutian low, all trends found are consistent with the observed rising winter temperatures in southern China which has been attributed in part to global warming.